ArrivedAditya/soul/README.md

-A program that replicates a human soul.
+A program that simulates a human soul.

 # Idea